Che Guevara: Aftermath

 Also removed when Guevara was captured were his 30,000-word, hand-written diary, a collection of his personal poetry, and a short story he had authored about a young communist guerrilla who learns to overcome his fears.
-His diary documented events of the guerrilla campaign in Bolivia, with the first entry on 7 November 1966, shortly after his arrival at the farm in Ñancahuazú, and the last dated 7 October 1967, the day before his capture.
-The diary tells how the guerrillas were forced to begin operations prematurely because of discovery by the Bolivian Army, explains Guevara's decision to divide the column into two units that were subsequently unable to re-establish contact, and describes their overall unsuccessful venture.
-It also records the rift between Guevara and the Communist Party of Bolivia that resulted in Guevara having significantly fewer soldiers than originally expected, and shows that Guevara had a great deal of difficulty recruiting from the local populace, partly because the guerrilla group had learned Quechua, unaware that the local language was actually a Tupi–Guarani language.
+His diary documented events of the campaign in Bolivia, with the first entry on 7 November 1966, shortly after his arrival at the farm in Ñancahuazú, and the last dated 7 October, the day before his capture.
+The diary tells how the guerrillas were forced to begin operations prematurely because of discovery by the Bolivian Army, explains Guevara's decision to divide the column into two units that were subsequently unable to re-establish contact, and describes their unsuccessful venture.
+It records the rift between Guevara and the Communist Party of Bolivia that resulted in Guevara having significantly fewer soldiers than expected, and shows that Guevara had difficulty recruiting from the local populace, partly because the guerrilla group had learned Quechua, unaware that the local language was a Tupi–Guarani language.
 As the campaign drew to an unexpected close, Guevara became increasingly ill.
 He endured ever-worsening bouts of asthma, and most of his last offensives were carried out in an attempt to obtain medicine.
-The Bolivian diary was quickly and crudely translated by Ramparts magazine and circulated around the world.
-There are at least four additional diaries in existence—those of Israel Reyes Zayas (Alias "Braulio"), Harry Villegas Tamayo ("Pombo"), Eliseo Reyes Rodriguez ("Rolando"), and Dariel Alarcón Ramírez ("Benigno")—each of which reveals additional aspects of the events.
+The diary was crudely translated by Ramparts magazine and circulated around the world.
+There are at least four editions of the diary in existence—those of Israel Reyes Zayas (Alias "Braulio"), Harry Villegas Tamayo ("Pombo"), Eliseo Reyes Rodriguez ("Rolando"), and Dariel Alarcón Ramírez ("Benigno")—each of which reveals additional aspects of the events.

-French intellectual Régis Debray, who was captured in April 1967 while with Guevara in Bolivia, gave an interview from prison in August 1968, in which he enlarged on the circumstances of Guevara's capture.
-Debray, who had lived with Guevara's band of guerrillas for a short time, said that in his view they were "victims of the forest" and thus "eaten by the jungle".
+French intellectual Régis Debray, who was captured in April 1967 while with Guevara, gave an interview from prison in August 1968, in which he expanded on the circumstances of Guevara's capture.
 Debray described a destitute situation where Guevara's men suffered malnutrition, lack of water, absence of shoes, and only possessed six blankets for 22 men.
-Debray recounts that Guevara and the others had been suffering an "illness" which caused their hands and feet to swell into "mounds of flesh" to the point where you could not discern the fingers on their hands.
+Debray recounts that Guevara and the others had an "illness" which caused their hands and feet to swell into "mounds of flesh" to the point where their fingers could not be discerned.
 Debray described Guevara as "optimistic about the future of Latin America" despite the futile situation, and remarked that Guevara was "resigned to die in the knowledge that his death would be a sort of renaissance", noting that Guevara perceived death "as a promise of rebirth" and "ritual of renewal".